 Cash, all major credit cards and email money transfers are accepted as payment.
-Payment is given at the end of session and an invoice is emailed to you upon receipt. *Please note: debit is not accepted.
+Payment is given at the end of session and a receipt is emailed to you upon transaction. *Please note: debit is NOT accepted.

 Services may be covered in full or in part by your health insurance or employee benefit plan.
 Please call your insurance provider or employer ahead of time and ask the questions below: ** Please note that Jade Honce is registered as a CCC with the CCPA.
 Jade is also registered with the BCACC as an RCC.

 • Do I have mental health benefits?